Yu Di (singer): Super Vocal and other activities

 Yu made his debut in musical theater with the Chinese adaption of Stephen Dolginoff's critically acclaimed Flames, which began its run in December 2019.
 Due to a limited touring schedule amidst COVID-19 pandemic lock-downs and movement restrictions, he mostly worked on new music and released several digital singles, including a song entitled 余情不了 (Hanyu Pinyin: Yúqínbùliăo) dedicated to his wife which was released on Qixi (Chinese Valentine's Day).
 The song 琴歌 (Hanyu Pinyin: Qín gē; roughly translates to mean "Piano Song") was co-composed by himself and a friend as a tribute to the love story of his late former conservatory instructor Wen Kezheng and the latter's widow Wang Qiu, herself a renowned pianist and accompanist.

 In February 2021, Yu released his first solo studio album containing original music, some of which were self-composed.
 Several of the tracks were digital singles he had released the previous years and were either composed or produced by other Super-Vocal participants.

 From March to May 2022, Yu played Shen Fu in Our Life-Long Serendipity, a new musical adaptation of the autobiographical literary classic Six Records of a Floating Life.
 A musical adaptation already existed but the production team revised the original script and added dramatic elements of Chinese opera.
 Yu served as the musical director and composed an original song for the updated version.

+Since 2024, Yu has been a member of the Board of Directors of the Shanghai Musicians Association (上海音乐家协会).

+In October 2024 Yu reunited with some of his Super-Vocal castmates for a guest appearance on the fourth season of Time Concert (时光音乐会), a popular music program on Hunan Television that features singers from popular past singing programs such as Super Girl.

 Personal life

 Yu is married to SMG producer and presenter Chen Chen (陈辰).
-They have a daughter (born in 2020).
+They have a daughter (born in 2020) and a son (born in 2024).